 Radiofrequency Ablation (RFA) Treatment for Varicose Veins

-Radiofrequency ablation (RFA) is a procedure to treat varicose veins.
-It uses heat created from radiofrequency (RF).
+Radiofrequency ablation (RFA) is used to treat varicose veins.
+It uses heat made from radiofrequency (RF).

 Varicose veins are swollen, enlarged veins.
 They happen most often in the legs.
-Varicose veins can develop when valves in your veins become damaged.
+Varicose veins can occur when valves in your veins are damaged.
 This causes problems with blood flow.
 Over time, too much blood collects in your veins.
 The veins may bulge, twist, and stand out under your skin.
 They can also cause symptoms such as aching, cramping, or swelling in your legs.

-During RFA treatment, RF heat is sent into your vein through a thin, flexible tube (catheter).
+During RFA, heat is sent into your vein through a thin, flexible tube (catheter).
 This closes off blood flow in the main problem vein.

 Getting ready for your treatment